leoloso/gatowebsites/content/docs/guides/config/configuring-what-environment-variables-and-php-constants-can-be-queried.md

 ---
 title: Configuring what environment variables and PHP constants can be queried
 # isPRO: true
-metaDesc: Configuring the list of allowed environment variables and PHP constants that can be queried via global field '_env' of the GraphQL schema.
+description: Configuring the list of allowed environment variables and PHP constants that can be queried via global field '_env' of the GraphQL schema.
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 3400
 ---